 The paperwork itself was a catalyst for this new relationship.
 It helped the business understand your needs and in turn, the process helped you build trust and a long-lasting relationship with your chosen organization.

 Somewhere along the way though this personal touch, and the corresponding relationship side of paperwork was lost, leaving customers with the burden of finding and completing these complex documents on their own.
+Complex documents that, even when they're simplified, are still utterly bamboozling.

 This is where the current hate for paperwork, from the customer’s perspective, developed.